-Another common anxiety myth: you can only manage anxiety symptoms but never cure anxiety disorder.
+Anxiety Disorder Myth #5: Another common anxiety disorder myth is that you can only manage anxiety symptoms but never completely eliminate anxiety disorder.

 This myth is similar to the previous myth.
 There are medical and mental health sources that still suggest the best we can do is manage anxiety symptoms but not actually eliminate problematic anxiety.